numer4tor/Metadata-Management/JPEG.md

 | Tags                  | 1.
 XMP:XMP-dc:Image:Subject <br/> 2.
 IPTC:Other:Keywords                                             |

 ### More
-The mapping from the JPEG metadata to the Syonology Photos metadata in the tab Information is as follows:
+The mapping from the JPEG metadata to the Syonology Photos metadata in the tab More is as follows:

 | Synology Photos Field      | Metadata Field                                  |
 | -------------------------- | ----------------------------------------------- |